Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

     ! hoax:format-title(.)"/>
 ```

-This says that the string that will be returned as the name of the facet with a dimension value of `"publisher"` will be constructed by applying our user-defined function to the name of the publisher as it appears in our source documents.
+This says that the string that will be returned as the name of the facet with a dimension value of `publisher` will be constructed by applying our user-defined function to the name of the publisher as it appears in our source documents.
 After we retrieve and style our publisher facets that portion of our page looks like:

 <img src="facet-output-3.png" width="40%"/>